Don't miss The Big Deel

 Keep your finger on the pulse of global compliance issues like never before.
 Our Compliance Hub provides access to the latest regulatory updates and risk warnings, offering guidance and actionable alerts to enhance compliance—all in a single place.

-EORs have in-house experts who have the local tax know-how, ensuring accurate tax calculations, deductions, and filings and minimizing the risk of tax-related penalties.
+Deel has in-house experts with local tax know-how, ensuring accurate tax calculations, deductions, and filings and minimizing the risk of tax-related penalties.

-An employer of record can implement robust financial systems and processes to track and maintain accurate records, streamlining financial reporting according to local accounting standards and reducing the risk of errors or non-compliance.
+Deel’s robust financial systems and processes track and maintain accurate records, streamlining financial reporting according to local accounting standards and reducing the risk of errors or non-compliance.

-EORs also conduct regular compliance audits, reviewing financial records and processes to identify and rectify any discrepancies or potential non-compliance issues.
+Deel also conducts regular compliance audits, reviewing financial records and processes to identify and rectify any discrepancies or potential non-compliance issues.

-When you hire employees with Deel, we take on all of the responsibility to make sure you’re compliant with local laws.
+When you hire employees with Deel, we assume all responsibility for ensuring compliance with local laws.

-• We make sure all the right payroll taxes, social contributions and other government fees are paid
+• We make sure all the proper payroll taxes, social contributions, and other government fees are paid

 • All mandatory local benefits, like health insurance and pensions, are handled for you

-How Deel helped Mixtiles stay compliant globally and get a clear view of all things payroll
+Discover how Mixtiles stays compliant globally and gets a clear view of all things payroll with Deel.

-When hiring local talent in a new country, you need to ensure that every employment contract you sign accurately reflects applicable local laws, including:
+When hiring local talent in a new country, you need to ensure that every employment contract you sign reflects applicable local laws regarding:

 • Minimum wages